May Wildlife Babies & Late August Fall Colors

 Participants should be able to step in and out of a Jet Boat or Air Boat window, which requires some agility.
 Participants should also be able to navigate a loose gravel trail with a slight incline.
 Participants must have the ability to walk unassisted.
 After traveling all over the state of Alaska, the Knik Glacier always turns out to be a trip highlight.
 We consider ourselves very fortunate to live in such a magnificent landscape.
-A boxed Lunch will be included, to enjoy while watching icebergs float by.
+Enjoy watching icebergs float by.

-ANCHORAGE: Mid-afternoon, your guide will begin the return to Anchorage with a stop at Eklutna, for views of the native spirit houses.
-Finally, located in Southcentral Alaska on the shores of Cook Inlet, the Municipality of Anchorage is a unique urban environment situated in the heart of the wilderness.
+ANCHORAGE: Late-afternoon, your guide will begin the return to Anchorage, located in Southcentral Alaska on the shores of Cook Inlet, the Municipality of Anchorage is a unique urban environment situated in the heart of the wilderness.
 There’s a special mystique to Alaska.
 The name conjures up adventure, raw natural beauty — glaciers, mountains and seas, unmatched the world around — fascinating wildlife, a unique cultural heritage, and independent, pioneering people.
 Here you will find an outstanding Museum of History and Art and a multitude of other fun activities.

 SEWARD: Early this morning, you will board the Adventure Class Alaska Railroad.